PSLmodels/Tax-Calculator/taxcalc/validation/taxsim/README.md

 script.
 See the `test.sh` scripts in this directory for more details.

 The following results are for INPUT files containing 100,000 randomly-generated filing units for a given year.
 The random sampling is such that a different sample is drawn for each year.
+In each INPUT file three state-related variables are set to zero for every filing unit, one variable specifies the year, and another specifies an filing unit id, which leaves twenty-two input variables that are set to randomly-generated values.

 In order to handle known differences in assumptions between the two models, we use the `taxsim_emulation.json` "reform" file to make